rohit-2059/DermaAi/README.md

 1. Navigate to `http://localhost:5000`
 2. Click "Choose File" and select a skin image
+3. Optionally enter your phone number for SMS results
-3. Click "Analyze Image"
+4. Click "Analyze Image"
-4. View prediction results with confidence score
+5. View prediction results with confidence score, description, causes, and treatment

+### 2. Find Nearby Dermatologists

+1. Navigate to `/location` or click "Find Dermatologist" in the header
+2. **Option A - Search by typing**: Enter your location in the search box
+3. **Option B - Click on map**: Simply click anywhere on the map to select a location
+4. Select search radius (1km to 50km)
+5. Click "Search Dermatologists"
+6. View results with:
+   - Dermatologist name and photo
+   - Phone number and address
+   - Google ratings and reviews
+   - Website links
+   - Direct location on map
+7. Browse through paginated results (5 per page)

-### 2. SMS Notifications
+### 3. SMS Notifications

-1. After analysis, enter your phone number
+1. After skin analysis, SMS is automatically sent to the phone number you provided
-2. Click "Send SMS Report"
-3. Receive detailed analysis via SMS
+2. Receive detailed analysis report including:
+   - Disease detected
+   - Brief description
+   - Suggested treatment
+   - Disclaimer to consult a professional
+3. Works only with verified phone numbers (Twilio trial account)

-### 3. Contact Form
+### 4. Contact Form

 1. Navigate to `/contact`
-2. Fill out the contact form
+2. Fill out the contact form with your query
-3. Messages are stored in MongoDB
+3. Messages are stored in MongoDB for admin review

 ## 🧠 Model Details